Israel • May 25 – June 22, 2018

 In February 2012 the Jezreel Expedition commissioned an aerial LiDAR (laser) scan of Jezreel and 7 square kilometers of the surrounding area; this is the first time that this technology has been used at an archaeological site in Israel.
 The results were dramatic.
 In June 2012 a survey team conducted a landscape survey over a defined area of 3 square kilometers.
 Using data from the LiDAR, the team documented 25 cave tombs; 35 rock-cut trough tombs; 21 ancient quarries; 94 walls from various periods; 57 agricultural installations; and 68 of an estimated 100 plus rock-cut cisterns.
 The highlights include firm evidence for an extensive settlement by the spring, which was visible on the LiDAR and confirmed in the field, and a large rock-cut winery that possibly belongs to the period of Naboth!
 During our first four excavation seasons we focused on six different areas and revealed the remains of a probable Iron Age building on the northern slope of Tel Jezreel, an extensive Iron Age rock-cut winery, a Middle Bronze Age tomb, a Medieval monument, evidence of Early Bronze Age settlement including a high place, and sections of the Roman and Medieval path that linked the upper and lower sites.

-Join us in 2017 for the fifth excavation season at Jezreel.
+Join us in 2018 for the sixth excavation season at Jezreel.

 Dr. Jennie Ebeling